 5. You avoid being alone with people you don’t know well.

 It’s happened to all of us.
-You’re walking with your good friend (somebody you feel truly comfortable with), when suddenly, your friend’s acquaintance shows up.
+You’re with a good friend (someone you feel truly comfortable with, which is rare for us introverts), when suddenly, your friend’s acquaintance shows up.
 First, it feels okay, and you patiently listen to their small talk, until your friend’s phone rings or they leave to go to the bathroom.

-Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned.
-It might seem like a small thing, but for the introvert, it can be very awkward!
-I always feel so relieved when my friend is finally back and takes over the conversation.
+Now you have to start a conversation with the other person, by moving from passive listener to active speaker — a challenge that was not at all planned!
+It might seem like a small thing, but for the introvert, it can be very awkward, as we generally need time to warm up to new people.
+I always feel so relieved when my friend is back and takes over the conversation.

 Join the introvert revolution.
 One email, every Friday.
 The best introvert articles.
 Subscribe here.

-6. You always check online before you make a call.
+6. You check online before you make any phone call.

 Why call when you can write?
-As an introvert, I try to apply this rule in any situation.
+As an introvert, I apply this rule to all situations.
 At work, if my manager needs some information and asks me to call a colleague in another department, I never do.
-Instead, I try to find a way to send an email or text message.
+Instead, I send an email or text.
 Sometimes my manager gets impatient: “So have you found out about ___?”
 That’s when I might tell a white lie, saying, “Nobody picked up, so I had to write an email.”

-I don’t love lying to my boss, but honestly, this is just the most comfortable way for me to deal with such situations.
-There are indeed situations when a call is inevitable, but in most cases, this trick works.
-The same thing works for other services.
-There’s almost always a way to get in contact via a company’s website chat bot or contact form.
+I hope this shows you just how much I, like many introverts, hate the phone.
+I used to think there was something wrong with me, but now I’ve accepted that this is simply the most comfortable way for me to deal with such situations.
+There are indeed times when a call is inevitable, so I suck it up and pick up the phone — but in most cases, this trick works.
+The same thing applies to other services.
+There’s almost always a way to contact a company via their website chat bot or email.
 Less stress — happier introvert!

-Introvert, I believe the most important thing is to accept that this kind of behavior is normal and common for many of us “quiet ones.”
+Introverts, I believe the most important thing is to accept that our “weird” behavior is actually normal and more common than we may realize.
 You’re not “wrong” for being an introvert.
 It’s okay to save your limited energy and avoid unnecessary interactions that will drain you.
-You should in no way feel guilty for having those feelings.
+As long as you get your job done and are conscientious of others, you should in no way feel guilty for having these reactions.